mstflotfy/mstflotfy.github.io/_posts/Design/2022-5-23-figma-new-updates.md

 ## Intro {#intro}
 ![what's new in Figma at Figma config 2022](/assets/i/v14/what's_new_in_figma.png)

-Figma just had a new update a couple of days ago.
+Figma just had a new update a couple of days ago (actually about 2 weeks ago).
 In this article, I'll go through most of the new features using brief practical examples.

 The update includes many little changes, but the main 2 upgrades came to auto-layout and components.
 And since auto-layout and components are the main features of Figma, it's important to understand these updates and how to use them to improve your workflow.

 There is no better way to explain something than to use an example.
 So let's have a look at the updates by creating a button.

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/AZg1oGWn6SY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+Here's [a link to the fFigma community file](https://www.figma.com/community/file/1111642615512042772){:target="blank" rel="noreferrer"} used in this article.

 ## Dark Mode {#dark-mode}